AliArafat4/Project-1/project1/README.md

 ### Installing

-* Download the file, the run it in IDE or CMD
+* Download the file, then run it in and IDE or CMD

 ### Executing program